 Here is the list you need to hand them outlining the importance of good lash aftercare:

 - Wash lashes immediately: Gone are those days when washing lashes was a controversial topic.
 The lash industry has evolved over the years, and so has the quality and formulation of the adhesives used.
 The key ingredient used in lash adhesives is cyanoacrylate which cures depending on the humidity levels in the air.
-Therefore, the drying time of your glue depends mainly on your room temperature; the warmer the temperature, the quicker it will cure, which means your client can wash their lashes immediately.
-As the last step to ensure the glue is dry, use a portable eyelash fan before washing their lashes.
+Therefore, the drying time of the glue depends mainly on the temperature; the warmer the temperature, the quicker it will cure, which means you can wash their lashes immediately!
 Quite contrary to belief, washing eyelashes thoroughly and immediately reduces the chance of a reaction.

 - Extreme heat: By extreme heat, we don't mean hairdryers; we mean if eyelashes are exposed to open flames, outdoor heaters, hot ovens, cigarette lighters, and their likes.
 So, if you are a chef, smoker, or dining out on a chilly winter night outdoors, stay away from excessive heat emanating devices.